NativeSmell/WarThunderDistanceCalculator/README.md

 # WarThunderDistanceCalculator

+Click on green button to start!
+After click you may see - button will change color into the red.
+If you click again (on red button) programm will stoped.
+Also, if programm dont work correctly please try to start up it with admin

 Press Middle Mouse Button to calculate distance between you and Squad Mark.
 (In War Thunder you need change a Squad Mark button to Middle Mouse Button too)

 > Middle Button + Left Alt: Distance between you and Cursor (put cursor on map)